qsdrqs/backlight_controller/README.md

 # backlight controller

-Use TUI(ncursors) to control intel Graphic Card.
+Use TUI(based on ncurses) to control intel Graphic Card.

 You can change the variable PATH's directory to make it suitable for your own Graphic Card.